 Foodies worldwide, rejoice.
-3D printed food promises to change the game, from the way food is presented, to how it is made and eaten.
-Food 3D printers mean you can gift your friends sweets and chocolates in the shape of their face, create a delicious burger from scratch, or even 3D print pizza in the shape of a heart to celebrate your anniversary – all within 5 minutes.
+3D printed food promises to how we perceive, prepare and nourish ourselves forever.
+Food 3D printers mean you can gift your friends sweets and chocolates in the shape of their face, create a delicious burger from scratch, or even 3D print heart-shaped pizza celebrate your anniversary — all within 5 minutes.

-This feature story is the result of tens of hours of research into the food 3D printers available on the market, 3D printable foods and 3D printer materials, current limitations, advantages of 3D printed food, and more.
+This feature story is the result of tens of hours of research into the food 3D printers available on the market, 3D printable foods and 3D printer materials, current limitations, advantages of 3D printed food, and real life use cases.
 We cover the different options available, how some Michelin starred restaurants are already using food 3D printers, the health benefits, and more.

 - We have also written a separate article on the best food 3D printers.